pvieito/Blog/_posts/2021-11-24-wallet-passes-batch-makepass.md

 First you should create a pass file which will be used as a template.
 This template file will be set in the **Import Pass File** parameter of the **Create Pass** action which uses it as the base canvas over which to override any other parameter.
 If you do not import a pass file, the **Create Pass** action will use a blank template by default.
 You can create your own pass template file in MakePass or use [this one](/resources/downloads/UpMarket_Coupon.pkpass) as an example.

 Afterwards, to create multiple Apple Wallet passes in batch you should import the information which will be inserted in the pass template for each new pass.
-To do so, we can use the popular `CSV` (Comma Separated Values) format:
+To do so, we can use the popular `CSV` (comma-separated values) format:

 ```csv
 John Appleseed,CD-0000001,2021-01-01 12:00